some-natalie/some-natalie/_posts/2022-11-21-kubernetes-CI-footguns.md

 The first is Path MTU Discovery, codified by [RFC 1191](https://datatracker.ietf.org/doc/rfc1191/).
 This relies on the point along the packet's journey that it gets dropped due to excess size to send an [Internet Control Message Protocol](https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol) (ICMP) message back to the sending application saying "hey, this is too big, send me something smaller next time".
 A really cool writeup of how this works from Cloudflare is [here](https://blog.cloudflare.com/path-mtu-discovery-in-practice/).
 Without that message, the container (and thus the user) has no feedback or way to decrease packet size - just frustration.
 The reason it often doesn't work as anticipated is that most large companies will have pretty much everything in the network configured to silently drop all ICMP messages, feeling that network security has improved through obscurity.

 The second is TCP MTU Probing, with the latest revision in draft with [RFC 8899](https://datatracker.ietf.org/doc/rfc8899/).
-This works based on "getting the hint" that the packet is too big because it fails, then sends incrementally larger packets until the correct max size is deduced.
+This works based on "getting the hint" that the packet is too big because it fails, then sends incrementally smaller packets until the correct max size is deduced.
 Red Hat's developer blog has a fantastic writeup explaining how this works and how to set it up [here](https://developers.redhat.com/articles/2022/05/23/plpmtud-delivers-better-path-mtu-discovery-sctp-linux#commands_to_set_options_for_path_mtu_discovery).
 This usually works, but has the drawback of being slow - because each pod is ephemeral, each pod and each user's job goes through this process at every run.
 Additionally, while some processes will tolerate this negotiation until it finds the right size, others silently hang/fail.
 Since the pods are ephemeral, the process that the user wanted never gets a chance to work.

 To counter this, I recommend setting the maximum MTU size explicitly in your cluster (and pod, for that matter).
 I'd love to show you a simple code snippet of how to do this with the correct sizing, but there's about a million variables based on what else is in your network and what CI tool you're using.